djccarew/watson-dojo-pm-tester/README.md

 In this part of the lab you’ll test the deployed model with the app that you deployed earlier.

-1. In a different browser tab go to [http://bluemix.net](http://bluemix.net) and log in to the Dashboard

-2. Click on the URL for the app that you deployed earlier that tests the deployed model
+1. Click on the URL for the app that you deployed earlier that tests the deployed model

 ![Test Deployed Model](images/Picture31.png)